chroma-works/Chroma-RayTracer/README.md

 Solution explorer -> chroma-ray-tracer -> (right click ->) properties -> General -> Output Directory ->
 * if Configuration: Debug -> unzipped/folders/directory/Chroma-RayTracer/bin/Debug
 * if Configuration: Release -> unzipped/folders/directory/Chroma-RayTracer/bin/Release
+**Note2:** Also do not forget to select chroma-ray-tracer as the StartUp project.

 ## Week 1
 Although I have not made any advancements regarding "Ray-tracing" I have retrofitted my old classes from my old renderer[[1]](#1) to build a simple editor.
 This editor can;